sachungo/uplift-personal-learning/online-store-react-graphql/server/README.md

 strapi develop
 ```

+Create an admin user for the web GUI in order to access the dashboard

+Install graphQL from the web GUI's **marketplace** or install it using the CLI as explained in the [GraphQL guide](https://strapi.io/documentation/3.0.0-beta.x/guides/graphql.html#configurations)

+You can then access graphQL playground by visiting http://localhost:1337/graphql

 ### Notes on gettings started with strapi
 After installing strapi, create a backend directory using `strapi new <server-name>` and choose either the custom or normal installation process in the interactive session.